Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so each parameter is described in the schema.
-The tool description only mentions generic terms ('media, destinations, caption, and schedule') that map to parameters but adds no additional semantic value beyond what the schema already provides.
-Baseline score of 3 is appropriate.
+Schema coverage is 100%, so the description's mention of 'media, destinations, caption, and schedule' adds no new meaning beyond what the schema provides.
+The baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.